Exlll/ConfigLib/README.md

 * `save` saves a configuration to a file
 * `load` creates a new configuration instance and populates it with values taken from a file
-* `update` is a combination of `load` and `save` and the method you'd usually want to use: it takes care of creating the configuration file if it does not exist and updates it otherwise to reflect changes to (the fields of) the configuration type.
+* `update` is a combination of `load` and `save` and the method you'd usually want to use: it takes care of creating the configuration file if it does not exist and otherwise updates it to reflect changes to (the fields or components of) the configuration type.

 <details>
  <summary>Example of <code>update</code> behavior when configuration file exists</summary>